Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System_Using_SAT.md

 ### Destination: Check DVS

-There should be a `cray-cps` pod (the broker), three `cray-cps-etcd` pods and their waiter, and at least one `cray-cps-cm-pm` pod.
-Usually there are two `cray-cps-cm-pm` pods: one on `ncn-w002` and one on another worker node.
+There should be one or more `cray-cps` pods.

 1. (`ncn-mw#`) Check the `cray-cps` pods on worker nodes and verify that they are `Running`.